-- This field defaults to 'C' for Celsius and will automatically be set to 'F' for Fahrenheit if the conversion type is selected as 'Celsius' to Fahrenheit'.
+Use this text field to specify a custom unit of measurement label.
+This field defaults to 'C' for Celsius and will automatically be set to 'F' for Fahrenheit when the conversion type is selected as CelsiusToFahrenheit.

 Minimum and Maximum

-You can alter the min and max values of all sensors by clicking the preference cog in the upper right corner of the widget.
+These text fields allow the user to specify the scale range displayed within the temperature chart.
+You can alter the min and max values of all sensors by clicking the preference cog in the upper right corner of the chart.
 Click SAVE to retain values.
-To return to default values, click RESET TO DEFAULTS.
+To return to the default settings, click RESET TO DEFAULTS.

-To learn more about accurately measuring temperature, please refer to this White paper from Silicon Labs: Measuring Temperature Accurately with Semiconductor Sensors
+To learn more about accurately measuring temperature, please refer to this white paper from Silicon Labs: Measuring Temperature Accurately with Semiconductor Sensors

 To adjust the calibration, simply enter in the operator (+ or -) and the value you would like to adjust up or down.
 For example, to add two degrees to the raw temperature reading, type +2.